The Big Give and match funding

 Please note that if you leave a page of the registration process open for longer than 30 minutes without editing it, your session will expire and you will lose any information entered.

 It is free to register on the Big Give.
 All donations (including Gift Aid) made on the Big Give website are subject to a 4% fee.
-This fee is charged by our payments processor, Charities Trust, a registered charity (no: 327489).
+Read more about our fees here.

 To see how the Big Give compares to a selection of donation sites based on making a £10 donation (plus Gift Aid) with a debit card, visit the ‘Our fees’ page.